cosmos/sdk-tutorials/hellochain/tutorial/00-intro.md

 # Scaffold
 we will be using the [scaffold tool](https://github.com/cosmos/scaffoldihttps://github.com/cosmos/scaffold) to jumpstart our app and skip much of the boilerplate required.
-Install and test scaffold and test it with the following commands.
+Install and test scaffold  with the following commands.
 ```bash
 git clone git@github.com:cosmos/scaffold.git
 cd scaffold